Greek address on letter which exploded at IMF - Greek minister

 - Posted 17 Mar 2017 01:55

-ATHENS: A Greek return address was on an envelope which exploded at the European offices of the International Monetary Fund in Paris on Thursday, Greece's public order minister said.
+ATHENS: An envelope which exploded at the European offices of the International Monetary Fund in Paris on Thursday carried a Greek return address and purported to have been sent by an opposition party official, Greece's public order minister said.

-"French authorities just informed us that it was mailed from Greece," Public Order Minister Nikos Toskas told Ant1 Television.
+"French authorities just informed us that it was mailed from Greece," Nikos Toskas told Ant1 Television.

-On Wednesday, German authorities intercepted a package with explosives addressed to German Finance Minister Wolfgang Schaeuble.
-A Greek militant group, the Conspiracy of Fire Cells, claimed responsibility for that earlier Thursday.
+Earlier in the day, a Greek militant group, the Conspiracy of Fire Cells, had claimed responsibility for a similar package containing explosives that was intercepted by German authorities on Wednesday.
+That package, addressed to German Finance Minister Wolfgang Schaeuble, had listed Adonis Georgiadis, vice-chairman of Greece's conservative New Democracy party, as its sender.

+Public order minister Toskas said Thursday's letter bomb, which injured an administrative worker when it exploded at the IMF in Paris, had been sent in the name of Vasilis Kikilias, a senior New Democracy official.

 - Reuters